naborlozada/Perdomo_et_al_2025_sRNA_analysis/bioinformatics_pipeline/readme.md

   2) [CFAV-EVE-3 from Crava et al., 2020](https://onlinelibrary.wiley.com/doi/10.1111/mec.15798)
   3) EVE-2 from Suziki et al. (2020).

 A short simple pipeline was created to combine all needed tasks: identify, measure sizes, quantify and locate the distribution of small RNAs of different lengths in the reference sequences separately.
+See notes below.

+NOTE 1: For simplicity, the pipeline `main_pipeline.sh` script is writen to run only one reference sequence at time, that is, only results associated to the reference sequences `CFAV_genome_RioPiedras` will be produced (after adapting the line of code to your local path and retaining the same index name).
+To get the results for the other two reference sequences (EVE2 and EVE3) replace the index name and full path file with the corresponding reference sequence.
+Line to modify: `REFERENCE_SEQ2MAP`.

-To run properly the pipeline `main_pipeline.sh`, script full path files and programs/packages must be previously installed and set it properly.
-In this pipeline, an additional "activation"--rathen than modification--has be be done: switch to a specific reference genome and/or sequence by uncommenting the line to the correspoding `refseq` used for mapping (i.e., CFAV, EVE2 or EVE3).
+NOTE 2: To run properly the pipeline `main_pipeline.sh` script, full path files (reference sequence infiles, output directories) and programs/packages (binaries, R) must be previously installed and set it properly.
+Programs used: bowtie, samtools, R, and Tidyverse, Biostrings and ggplot2 R packages.
+See details in Methods in the manuscript.
+The location of the R script should be declare in the variable `RSCRIPT_COVERAGE` of the `main_pipeline.sh` script.

-PIPELINE:
+START.

 1. Quality Control analysis.
 ```bash